City Cast Las Vegas logo

 Learning Programs: The resources are truly endless, from tutoring, homework help, and ACT mentorship for younger visitors to learning programs for adults.
 Learn a new language or work your way toward a high school diploma.
 Libraries also offer access to computer stations, laptops, and printers.

 Record your own music: Sure, you can send your kids to college, but learning how to DJ is where the real money is in Vegas.
-Youngsters are welcome to take music production classes at the Clark County Library’s Best Buy Teen Tech Center.
+Youngsters are welcome to take music production classes at the Clark County Library’s Teen Tech Center.
 Drop beats and drop knowledge.
 You can even learn filmmaking and podcasting skills too.
 The newer East Las Vegas Library is also equipped with music and video editing equipment.

 Save Your Old Photos and Videos: Several branches are equipped with a Digital Memories Preservation Lab, which teaches you how to convert media on outdated formats (like VHS, cassette tapes, Super 8 camcorder videos, etc.) to digital spaces like the cloud or a USB drive.